arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

         parent_full = None
 ```

-To end the script, I have to actually parent the bones to the proper parents, so we lack our last, crucial part:
+To end the script, I have to actually parent the bones to the proper parents:
 ```python
 if parent_full: # spine3 - true, spine2 - true
     # parent clavicle_l to spine3,